wp-plugins/icono-pure-css-icons/readme.txt

 This lightweight plugin adds the [Icono pure css icons stylesheet](http://saeedalipoor.github.io/icono/) to your WordPress site.

 The shortcodes [icon name] and [icono name] are available for easy insertion of icons in post or text widget content.
 See http://saeedalipoor.github.io/icono/ for available icons and their corresponding name.
+You can simply paste the name (with or without "icono-") or use name="icono-name" as a parameter.
+There are also the parameters color ans style (for more advanced styling) available.

 == Installation ==